 GDPR compliance addresses standards for all personal data, which is defined as any data that can be used to directly or indirectly identify a living person.
-HIPAA has a much narrower definition of the data it governs, which is limited to protected health information (PHI).
+HIPAA has a much narrower definition of the data it governs, which is limited to HIPAA protected health information (PHI).

 PHI is any demographic information that can be used to identify a patient.
-This includes name, date of birth, address, financial information, social security number, full facial photo, or insurance information.
+This includes name, date of birth, address, financial information, Social Security number, full facial photo, or insurance information.
 PHI only includes information gathered by a HIPAA-beholden entity.